3enedict/snake_game/README.md

 # IMPORTANT

+THIS PROJECT CURRENTLY ISN'T MAINTAINED.
+All the development is going into vgl.

 THIS PROJECT IS STILL IN DEVELOPMENT, AND MAY BE SO FOR A BIT !!
-Currently it's only able to create a triangle (and it ain't perfect yet, so...)

 # Downloading and building